Cho So-hyun: Tottenham Hotspur

+Birmingham City

+On 14 September 2023, Cho joined Women's Championship club Birmingham City, signing a one-year contract with an option for another season.
+In March 2024, the club announced that Cho had signed a one-year contract extension.

+Return to Suwon

+In July 2025, Cho signed a contract with Suwon FC Women (formerly known as Suwon FMC) and returned to the club where her footballing career began.

 International career

 Cho captained South Korea at the 2015 FIFA Women's World Cup in Canada.
 In their final group match Cho scored a vital equaliser against Spain.
 They would go on to win the match and finish second in their group which saw them qualify for the knockout stages.
 It was the first time South Korea had progressed to the round of 16.
 In 2015, she was named the KFA Footballer of the Year.
 In April 2018 Cho scored twice against the Philippines at the 2018 AFC Women's Asian Cup, a win which saw South Korea qualify for the 2019 FIFA Women's World Cup.
 On 17 May 2019, Cho was officially announced in the 2019 World Cup squad and would again captain the team.
 Despite South Korea losing their second group stage match to Nigeria, Cho was statistically the best player on the pitch according to football analytics site Twelve Football.
 In September 2021 Cho scored twice in a 12–0 victory over Mongolia in the Asian Cup qualifiers.

 On 30 January 2022, Cho made her 137th appearance for South Korea in a 1–0 victory over Australia at the 2022 AFC Women's Asian Cup and became the most capped South Korean footballer in the country's history.

-She scored her 23rd international goal on 3 February 2022, the opener in a 2–0 win over the Philippines.
+Cho scored her 23rd international goal on 3 February 2022, the opener in a 2–0 win over the Philippines.
 That victory saw South Korea reach the final of the AFC Women's Asian Cup for the first time in history.

+At the 2023 FIFA Women's World Cup, Cho notably scored South Korea's only goal of the tournament in a 1–1 draw with Germany.
+While South Korea were thus knocked out of the tournament in the group stage, the result meant that Germany, the second-ranked team in the world, was also eliminated, which was described as one of the biggest upsets in the history of the Women's World Cup.

 Personal life

 In an interview with British journalist Drew Diamond, Cho revealed that amongst her many ambitions in life is to become a general manager of a women's football club in her native South Korea.

-Alongside fellow South Korean and Spurs footballer Son Heung-min, Cho is an ambassador for AIA Group where she promotes healthy living.
+Alongside fellow South Korean footballer Son Heung-min, Cho was an ambassador for AIA Group where she promoted healthy living.
 Like Son, Cho also has a sponsorship deal with sportswear and equipment supplier Adidas.